Metro-Goldwyn-Mayer cartoon studio: Harman and Ising return (1938–1943)

-At this time, Harman created his masterwork, Peace on Earth.
+At this time, Harman created his masterpiece, Peace on Earth.
 Released during the holiday season of 1939 (immediately after the outbreak of World War II in Europe), Peace on Earth was a serious work that dealt with the idea of what a post-apocalyptic world would be like.
 Peace on Earth was nominated for the 1939 Academy Award for Short Subjects (Cartoons), as well as for the Nobel Peace Prize.